Ultra-high Resolution Image Segmentation via Locality-aware Context Fusion and Alternating Local Enhancement: Introduction

-To thoroughly utilize the rich information within ultra-high resolution geospatial images, we present an ultra-high resolution geospatial image segmentation model featuring with the locality-aware contextual correlation scheme.
-Similar to \cite{ronneberger2015u,chen2019collaborative}, our framework is based on the widely used practice for high-resolution image segmentation, in which image patches are regularly cropped from the original image, then individually segmented, and finally their local results are overlayingly merged.
+To thoroughly exploit the rich information within ultra-high resolution geospatial images, we present an ultra-high resolution image segmentation paradigm featuring with \wxb{a locality-aware context fusion module and an alternating local enhancement module. } Similar to \cite{ronneberger2015u,chen2019collaborative}, our framework is based on the widely used practice for high-resolution image segmentation, in which image patches are regularly cropped from the original image, then individually segmented, and finally their local results are overlayingly merged.
 However, each local patch of the ultra-high resolution geospatial images often contain semantic regions with large contrast in sizes (e.g., house and forest), which challenges the local segmentation model.
 Inspired by prior practices (e.g. \cite{chen2019collaborative}), contextual information turns out effective to resolve this problem.
 But, unlike previous methods, we propose that the semantics within local patches can be structually and complementarily associated and inferred by their contextual regions of different scales.
-For instance, in Fig.~\ref{fig:teaser}, the contexts with varied coverage guide the model to the attentive regions relevant to the objects of different granularity in the image (e.g., small or large building).
-Hence, we propose a locality-aware contextual correlation based deep network model to exploit the correlation between local patch and its contextual regions.
-In concrete, we first present a locality-aware contextual correlation module to capture the positional relevance of local patch and context, which is enabling to attentively enhance the relevant features of local patch, i.e., \textit{locality-aware features}.
-Then, we propose an adaptive context fusion scheme to balance and combine the locality-aware features associated by various contexts.
-As shown in Fig.~\ref{fig:teaser}, the contexts can lead to different yet complementary locality-aware features, thus allow tolerance to misleading information in a single context.
-To do so, the corresponding spatial weight maps of different locality-aware features are predicted on-the-fly to accomplish the complementary fusion.
+For instance, \wx{in Fig.~\ref{fig:teaser}, the contexts with varied coverage guide the model to the attentive regions relevant to the objects of different granularity in the image (e.g., small or large building).}

-Furthermore, to obtain the final segmentation result of the ultra-high resolution image, the results of local patches will be put back together.
-Directly montaging local segmentation masks may cause boundary vanishing artifacts for adjacent patches, so the prior practice is to overlap adjacent patches partially and compute the average results for overlap regions.
-To some extent, this trivial approach can reduce the artifacts, yet cannot achieve the optimal results.
-Therefore, we propose an effective contextual semantics refinement network that utilizes the correlation of local mask and context mask to enhance the relevant semantic regions and thus adaptively refine the local results without introducing boundary vanishing artifacts.
-Besides, our proposed model can also leverage the contextual semantics to polish the contours of segmentation masks.